thoughtspot/thoughtspot.github.io/_release/notes.md

 <p>We are&nbsp;happy to inform you that the latest version 4.4 of ThoughtSpot is available.
 Below is the list features and issues that were part of this release.</p>

-{% include callout.html content="For detailed descriptions of new features and capabilities in this release, see the official release announcement on the ThoughtSpot blog <b> <a href='https://www.thoughtspot.com/thoughtspot-blog/5-amazing-new-additions-thoughtspot-44'>5 Amazing New Additions in ThoughtSpot 4.4</a>." type="success" %} </b>
+{% include callout.html content="For detailed descriptions of new features and capabilities in this release, see the official release announcement on the ThoughtSpot blog <b><a href='https://www.thoughtspot.com/thoughtspot-blog/5-amazing-new-additions-thoughtspot-44'>5 Amazing New Additions in ThoughtSpot 4.4</a>.</b>" type="success" %}

 <h2>New&nbsp;Features and Functionality</h2>